JustWhit3/ptc-print/README.md

 ### Performance improvements

-To consistently increase performance improvements, in case you don't plan to use both C++ and C output stream objects together (like `std::cout` and `printf` in the same program) you can define the macro:
+To consistently increase performance improvements you can use the following preprocessor directive:

 ```C++
 #define PTC_ENABLE_PERFORMANCE_IMPROVEMENTS